Cati B. Artist

 I wanted to do fine arts.
 My father told me that I could do what I wanted to do later but that I had to pursue other studies first.
 So I decided to pursue my second passion: children.
 As I began my studies in nursing, my parents were divorcing.
 For some time, I worked as a medical secretary, but I only took substitute jobs.

-At one point I crossed paths with a member of the Van der Kelen family, whose great-grandfather had established the very famous Institut Supérieur de Peinture Van Der Kelen in Brussels.
+At one point Cati crossed paths with a member of the Van der Kelen family, whose great-grandfather had established the very famous Institut Supérieur de Peinture Van Der Kelen in Brussels.
 People come from all over the world to train there.
 I enrolled in the school, and came out of it with a gold medal as a decorative painter in imitation wood and marble.

 I started to work in imitation wood and marble, focusing on decoration.
 My dream was to go to the seaside, so I moved to Sète.
 However, there were no clients for imitation marble there, so I started to “doodle” new works.
 Then, a friend encouraged me to participate in an exhibition in Japan and my application was accepted for October 2001.

 At the exhibit In Japan, there were 150 exhibitors.
-I was delighted when I was the artist that sold the most!
+Cati was delighted when I was the artist that sold the most!
 One day, the Van Der Kelen school invited me to their 150th anniversary celebration, asking that I bring some of my work.
 I brought my abstract works and found myself with 9 other exhibitors with completely different styles.
 The teachers loved my work…and that’s when I got the recognition from my profession that I needed to feel legitimate.

 Following the show, I called an art critic to get his opinion.
 He looked at my body of work and told me “You are an artist – you have found your true means of expression…”